PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Telemetry.Azure.md

 ### Dependencies Tracking

-Dependency tracking is also automatically initialized after initializing the services.
+Dependency tracking is also automatically initialized after initializing the service.

 ### Logging